crapp/labpowerqt/README.md

 mkdir build
 cd build
 # run cmake to create makefiles.
 Use -DCMAKE_PREFIX_PATH if cmake doesn't find
-# ypur installation of Qt5
+# your installation of Qt5
-cmake -DCMAKE_BUILD_TYPE=RELEASE ../
+cmake -DCMAKE_BUILD_TYPE=Release ../
-# now compile the source code and create the application. you can speed up
+# now compile the source code and create the application.
+You can speed up
 # compilation with make's j option.
 make
 # install the application